We all know someone who thinks they’re smarter than they are. But before you judge, you’d better check you are free from the Dunning Kruger Effect.

 “A fair number claim familiarity with genuine terms like centripetal force and photon.
 But interestingly, they also claim some familiarity with concepts that are entirely made up, such as the plates of parallax, ultra-lipid, and cholarine”.

-What were Dunning and Kruger’s findings?
+What were their findings?

 Dunning and Kruger found that the most dangerous situation is when people have some knowledge about a subject rather than when they know nothing about it.

 This idea is something that we have been aware of for generations.
 The phrase “A little knowledge is a dangerous thing“, is widely attributed to Alexander Pope who wrote it in ‘An Essay on Criticism‘, in 1709.
 As the humorist Josh Billings said “It ain’t what you don’t know that gets you into trouble.
 It’s what you know for sure that just ain’t so.”

 Unfortunately, there is no easy solution to the problem.
 Dunning pointed out that “for poor performers to recognize their ineptitude would require them to possess the very expertise they lack“.

 Interestingly, Dunning and Kruger showed that as you begin to learn more about a subject or become more skilled at a task, you begin to rate your ability less favorably.
 You become aware of all that you do not know about a subject.
 This is a completely different cognitive bias known as ‘Imposter Syndrome’.

 How the Dunning Kruger effect can be dangerous